Thereallo1026/HoYoLAB-Checkin/README.md

    - Go to the "Settings" of your forked repository.
    - Navigate to the "Security" section > "Secrets and variables" > "Actions".
-   - Follow the following repository secrets example:
+   - Add the following repository secrets:

      ```env
      HOYO_TOKENS=[{"stoken":"v2_XXXXXXX1234567890abcdefgHIJKLMN","mid":"1234567890_abc"},{"stoken":"v2_XXXXXXX1234567890abcdefgHIJKLMN","mid":"0987654321_def"}]